 About Dottie Marshall Englis

-In addition to these credits, Dottie has designed costumes for Indiana Repertory Theatre, Geva Theatre, Reduced Shakespeare Company, PCPA Theatrefest and Opera Theatre of Saint Louis.
+Along the way I have also worked with Tennessee Williams Festival St. Louis, Indiana Repertory Theatre, Geva Theatre, Reduced Shakespeare Company, PCPA Theatrefest and Opera Theatre of Saint Louis.

 I am recently Professor Emerita in Design at the Sargent Conservatory of Theatre Arts at Webster University.
 During my time there I was Chair and recipient of the William T. Kemper Excellence in Teaching Award, and the Governor’s Award for Excellence in Teaching.
 I received my MFA in Costume Design from Carnegie Mellon University and my BA in Drama and English from Tufts University.